clyso/chorus/docs/bucket-sharding.md

 Caveats:

-- what if `bucket-name + obj name` is too long for shard bucket name?
+#### What if `bucket-name + obj name` is too long for shard bucket name?
 The bucket name can be between 3 and 63 characters and Object key names may be up to 1024 characters long.

 Solutions:
 - Trim bucket name and store `StartFromObjName` in metadata storage?
 - Hash bucket name and store `StartFromObjName` in metadata storage?
 - Just use numbers for bucket shard suffix and store `StartFromObjName` in metadata storage?

+#### What if user calls bucket shard directly?
+In this cas User can delete shard or place obj in the wrong shard.

+Solutions:

+- Restrict user from calling shard buckets directly.
+For each request proxy does:
+  - get bucket name from request
+  - check if bucket name is prefix of other bucket with enabled sharding and return error.

 ### Sequence diagram